1- On the legal and statutory plan:

 1. From what minimum age do the staffs of the teams of ground begin to work?

 2. Is there a minimum wage, a labor-union salary or a salary of usage?
-If yes, is it usually respected?
-What is its amount?
+If yes, is it usually a fixed amount by the government?

-The Tibet Autonomous Region has a minimum wage fixed annually for the office workers which is around 2000RMB per month for a common office worker and for the field workers, as holders or main person, the minimum per day salary is 180RMB and 100RMB for the assistance but we pay double to most of our staffs so we have lots of experienced knowledgeable staffs, working with us for many years
+The Tibet Autonomous Region has a minimum wage fixed annually for the office workers which is around 3800RMB per month for a normal staff in a company and for the field workers, as the main Tibet tour leader or Tibet travel guide, the salary is paid by day and a minimum per day salary for Tibetan travel guide is 260RMB and 180RMB for the assistant Tibetan travel guide.
+Tibet Shambhala Adventure pays double the minimum salary to our Tibetan travel guides so all our Tibetan travel guides are experienced and knowledgeable staffs because most of them have been working with us for more than 10 years.

 3. Are the staffs of ground directly paid by the inbound agencies or are there intermediaries?
 What control can you exercise on the intermediaries if they exist?

-4. During the journey, the staffs of ground (including the drivers), are they usually accommodated and fed at the expense of the inbound agencies?
+4. During Tibet journey, the staffs of ground (including the drivers), are they usually accommodated and fed at the expense of the inbound agencies?
 In what conditions?

-All our staffs are fully accommodated by us on our expenses in very good condition except the porters or Yak men.
+All our Tibetan staffs are fully accommodated by us on our expenses in very good condition except the porters or Yak men.
 They have their own association to handle their problem.
+We also buy good insurance to all Tibetan staffs to make sure that they will have good health care and retired bonus.

 5. In case of difficult climatic conditions (cold, rain), are adapted equipments supplied to the staffs?

-Needed equipments are always provided by our company to all the field staff in order to protect them from any kind of weather conditions, (this applies only with the reputed companies like us).
-We spend big amount of money every year to buy and repair equipments for the field staff
+Needed equipment is always provided to all the field staff of Tibetan travel guide, Tibet trekking cooking team by Tibet Shambhala Adventure in order to protect them from any kinds of bad weather conditions, (this applies only with the reputed companies like us).
+We spend big amount of money every year to buy and repair equipment for the field staff

-For the porters, we don’t supply clothing because we rarely use porters but we always give them food together during the camp and keep them in our staff tents when the weather is bad since their tent condition is not very good.
+For the porters of Tibet trekking, we don’t supply clothing because we rarely use porters but we always give them food during the camp and keep them in our staff tents when the weather is bad since their tent condition is not very good.

 6. Porter age with man’s back: what is the weight by carrier collectively accepted?
 From what age do they begin to carry?

-Porter age is started the age of 16 and above in Tibet and the weight is not fixed by union.
+In Tibet, porters start working from the age of 16 or above and the weight is not fixed by union.
 Normally they carry 20-30Kg but in Tibet, most of the time, we don’t use porters.
-We use Yaks or horses instead of porters and one Yak carries 50KG and 1 Yak men for three yaks to take care of.
+We use Yak or horses instead of porters and one Yak carries around 30KG and need to hire one Yak men for three yaks to take care of the Yak.

 7. Is there in your country a system of social welfare (disease, old age)?
 Compulsory?
 Do the staffs of ground and office benefit from it?
 Otherwise, are there actually one or several systems of mutual aid or solidarity, and how does it work?